axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/customization/case-widget.rst

       1025.
 So you could reduce width of browser to 1025 to test and decide which columns need to be hidden.

-.. |image0| image:: images/CaseWidget/CaseFilter.png
+.. |case-filter| image:: images/case-widget/case-filter.png
-.. |image1| image:: images/CaseWidget/ResponsiveCaseListCustomization.png
+.. |responsive-case-list-customization| image:: images/case-widget/responsive-case-list-customization.png
-.. |image2| image:: images/CaseWidget/ResponsiveCaseListHideColumn.png
+.. |responsive-case-list-hide-column| image:: images/case-widget/responsive-case-list-hide-column.png